Disclaimer: I do not watch the show. Zombies are not my thing.

 When we are walking dead, we don’t want to interact with the living – the true Believers of Jesus Christ.
 They ask too many questions (or we feel that they will) and we don’t want to answer.
 The darkness is comfortable and soothing to the flesh.
 The living will confront you about your error, but we don’t want to be confronted because we don’t want to have to defend it.
 The living will encourage vulnerability which is the last thing a zombie can stand.
 Vulnerability feels like weakness.
 Where there is weakness, we have the ability to be hurt again.

-The other reason why the Woman went to the well when she did is because it was predestined for her to meet Jesus.
+The other reason why the Woman went to the well when she did is that it was predestined for her to meet Jesus.
 He was the answer to her spiritual death and the thirst in her soul.

 God has a way of showing up right where we are when we think we are hiding out from everyone else.
 He knows how to jump-start our hearts when it seems we have spiritually flat-lined.